curl/everything-curl/usingcurl/downloads/storing.md

 ## Overwriting

-When curl downloads a remote resource into a local filename as described above, it will overwrite that file in case it already existed.
-It will *clobber* it.
+When curl downloads a remote resource into a local filename as described above, it overwrites that file in case it already existed.
+It *clobbers* it.

 curl offers a way to avoid this clobbering: `--no-clobber`.

 When using this option, and curl finds that there already exists a file with the given name, curl instead appends a period plus a number to the filename in an attempt to find a name that is not already used.
-It will start with `1` and then continue trying until it reaches `100` and pick the first available one.
+It starts with `1` and then continues trying numbers until it reaches `100` and picks the first available one.

-For example, if you ask curl to download a URL to `picture.png`, and in that directory there already are two files called `picture.png` and `picture.png.1`, the following will create save the file as `picture.png.2`:
+For example, if you ask curl to download a URL to `picture.png`, and in that directory there already are two files called `picture.png` and `picture.png.1`, the following saves the file as `picture.png.2`:

     curl --no-clobber https://example.com/image -o picture.png